DCVglobalnetwork/simple-chainlink-lottery/README.md

-# Simple Chainlink Lottery on Sepolia
+# Simple Chainlink Lottery on Sepolia with Remix

 This is a simple decentralized lottery smart contract using Chainlink VRF v2.5 built for the Sepolia testnet.